Amazon Pay

 Sandbox availabilityAmazon Pay sandbox

-Make an Amazon Pay Payment
+Make an Amazon Pay payment

-One-time Amazon Pay payments follow our standardized REDIRECT payment flow.
+Amazon Pay payments follow our standardized REDIRECT payment flow.
 However, we recommend including all relevant settings for any authentication methods you support.

 To create an Amazon Pay payment, you'll need to provide the following data at minimum when calling our /v1/payment-charges API:

-Data FieldRequiredDescription
+Data FieldDescription

-amount.valueYThe amount to be paid in the smallest units of the currency used.
+amount.valueThe amount to be paid in the smallest units of the currency used.

-consumer.nameYFull name of the consumer.
+consumer.nameFull name of the consumer.

-consumer.countryYThe country where the consumer is shopping.
+consumer.countryThe country where the consumer is shopping.

 authenticationSettings: REDIRECT